-We simulated a scenario consisting of N flows sharing the same WLAN link, where each flow i sent a throughput proportional to its weight w_i .
-The weights were allocated according to $\frac{w{i+1}}{w_i} = \frac{\alpha}{1-\alpha}$ where α is a variable parameter that we used to set different throughput distributions ($\alpha =$ 0.5 corresponds to equally distributing throughput among all flows while smaller values of α yield a more uneven distribution).
+We simulated a scenario consisting of N flows sharing the same WLAN link, where each flow i sent a throughput proportional to its weight $w_i$ .
+The weights were allocated according to $w{i+1}/w_i = \alpha/1 - \alpha$ , where $\alpha$ is a variable parameter that we used to set different throughput distributions ( $\alpha = 0.5$ corresponds to equally distributing throughput among all flows whereas smaller values of $\alpha$ yield a more uneven distribution).

 Table I gives the obtained simulation and analytical results.
-Results are given for different α values and number of stations for different scenarios.
-The results show that the analytical values closely follow the ones from simulation, since the error is well below 1% in all cases.
+Results are given for different $\alpha$ values and number of stations for different scenarios.
+The results show that the analytical values closely follow the ones from simulation because the error is well below 1% in all cases.
 We conclude from these results that the analytical model is very accurate.

 5.2.
-Linearized capacity region: Two Flows
+Linearized capacity region: two flows

 In order to evaluate the accuracy of the linearized capacity region mapping to 802.11 proposed in Section 3, we performed the following experiment.
 We considered two flows sharing the WLAN.
-In the first scenario, both flows sent at a modulation rate of 11 Mbps (hereafter we refer to this scenario as "homogeneous rates, 11 Mbps").
-In the second scenario, one flow is sent at a modulation rate of 11 Mbps and the second one at 1 Mbps ("heterogeneous rates").
-The results for the three scenarios are shown in Figs. 4 and 5, respectively.
-The exact capacity region as given by the exact throughput model presented in Section 3, is plotted with a continuous line.
-The approximate capacity region as given by the approximation resulting from Eqs.
-(11)-(13), is plotted with squared dots.
-Finally the linearized capacity region computed in Section 3.3, with a dotted line.
-As Figs. 4 and 5 show, the actual capacity region and the approximate one coincide exactly for the homogeneous case, and are quite close for the heterogenous case.
+In the first scenario, both flows sent at a modulation rate of 11 Mbps (hereafter, we refer to this scenario as 'homogeneous rates, 11 Mbps').
+In the second scenario, one flow is sent at a modulation rate of 11 Mbps and the second one at 1 Mbps ('heterogeneous rates').
+The results for the three scenarios are shown in Figures 4 and 5, respectively.
+The exact capacity region as given by the exact throughput model presented in Section 3 is plotted with a continuous line.
+The approximate capacity region as given by the approximation resulting from Equations (11)-(13) is plotted with squared dots.
+Finally, the linearized capacity region is computed in Section 3.3, with a dotted line.
+As Figures 4 and 5 show, the actual capacity region and the approximate one coincide exactly for the homogeneous case and are quite close for the heterogenous case.
 This confirms the accuracy of our approximation.
 Also, the linearized capacity region covers most of the area of the actual capacity region, which means that by linearizing the capacity region we do not waste significant resources.
 Indeed, the largest deviation between the linearized region and the actual one, which occurs in the axes, does not exceed 10%.

 Figure 4.
-Two Flows, Homogeneous Rates, 11Mbps.
+Two flows, homogeneous rates, 11 Mbps.

 Figure 5.
-Two stations, Heterogeneous Rates.
+Two stations, heterogeneous rates

 5.3.
-Linearized capacity region: Multiple Flows
+Linearized capacity region: multiple flows

-In the above experiments only two flows are considered.
+In the above experiments, only two flows are considered.
 In order to understand the impact of the number of flows into the behavior of the linearized capacity region, we evaluated the following additional scenarios.

-In the first scenario, we considered a varying number of flows sending at the same modulation rate of 11 Mbps ("single rate").
-In the second scenario, one fourth of the flows transmit at each of the following modulation rates: 11Mbps, 5.5 Mbps, 2Mbps and 1 Mbps ("multiple rates").
+In the first scenario, we considered a varying number of flows sending at the same modulation rate of 11 Mbps ('single rate').
+In the second scenario, one fourth of the flows transmit at each of the following modulation rates: 11, 5.5, 2, and 1 Mbps ('multiple rates').

-For the each of the above scenarios, we consider a traffic pattern like the one described in Section 5.1, where the traffic distribution depends on a parameter α .
-For each value of α and number of flows, we depict the total capacity allowed according to the exact capacity region ("exact capacity") and the linearized one ("linearized capacity").
+For each of the above scenarios, we consider a traffic pattern like the one described in Section 5.1, where the traffic distribution depends on a parameter $\alpha$ .
+For each value of $\alpha$ and number of flows, we depict the total capacity allowed according to the exact capacity region ('exact capacity') and the linearized one ('linearized capacity').